 The fixed income division of a leading UK bank has created an automated workflow to send live prices for bond axes to its clients.
 In this case, the bank’s dealers are able to publish relevant axes with live prices in a Symphony chat window, which the client can execute directly from a chat.
 That then triggers a full STP process to automatically trade and update the bank’s internal systems.

 Previously, this was a much more manual process, involving e-mails being sent back and forth, or copying information from other systems and applications into chat windows.
-Whereas what the client sees in the chat now is live, executable data that can be acted upon immediately either with a bot or direct with a sales person.
+Whereas what the client sees in the chat now is live, executable data that can be acted upon immediately either with a bot or directly with a salesperson.

 Streamlined pre-trade Workflow